 How do I find the trolls?

 Aullwood's trolls and nest are located at multiple sites throughout Aullwood's nature sanctuary and farm.
 For more details, see Aullwood's trail map.
-There are many different routes that can be taken to access the exhibition sites, but the 1.3 mile Troll Trail is an optimal route for seeing them all.
-(If you are uncomfortable using the Wiles Creek crossing, simply turn left or right on the paved trail to take a short detour using one of our bridges.
-The trail will bring you around on the other side of the creek so you can continue your troll hunt.)
-We suggest that you wear sturdy shoes or boots and dress appropriately for the weather.
+There are many different routes that can be taken to access the exhibition sites.
+We suggest that you wear sturdy shoes or boots that can get muddy, and dress appropriately for the weather.

 Are the trolls accessible?

-The trolls and nest are accessed via hiking trials that run throughout Aullwood's nature sanctuary and farm.
-The hiking trails are primitive and unimproved; some are steep and can be muddy.
-Our trolls cannot be viewed from a vehicle, and cannot be viewed or accessed directly from Aullwood Garden MetroPark or Englewood MetroPark.
-See Aullwood's trail map for details on where the trolls are located and more about our trail system.
+The trolls and nest that make up Aullwood's Thomas Dambo exhibition are not accessible.
+The trolls and nest are reached via hiking trials that run throughout Aullwood's nature sanctuary and farm.
+These pre-existing hiking trails are primarily dirt with some wood chip and gravel areas.
+The trails are largely primitive and unimproved; some are steep, contain exposed roots and can be muddy.
+We are currently exploring options to improve accessibility to some of the exhibit sites in the future.
+A significant walk is required to see the trolls, which varies from 7 to 20 minutes based on the troll; they cannot be viewed directly from a vehicle or accessed from the adjacent Aullwood Garden MetroPark or Englewood MetroPark.
+You can view Aullwood's trail map for details on where the trolls are located on our property and more about our trail system.

 How long will the trolls be at Aullwood Audubon?

 "The Troll that Hatched an Egg" is a permanent exhibit created especially for Aullwood Audubon by Thomas Dambo.
-These wooden structures will not, of course, last forever but we do expect them to remain intact for at least 5 years.
+As wooden creations, they will of course not last forever, but we do anticipate them remaining intact for several years.
 Thomas expects that the trolls will eventually return to the earth from whence they came!